How Malicious Websites Infect You in Unexpected Ways

 For outgoing traffic, the filter will seek information packets your computer sends to known malicious websites, or other sites that act suspiciously, and then cuts the communication between your computer and the site’s server.

-A good fit for this would be Heimdal PRO, a next-generation antimalware tool that stops malware from landing on your PC in the first place.
+A good fit for this would be Thor Foresight, a next-generation antimalware tool that stops malware from landing on your PC in the first place.

 8. Beware of shortened links